KBomba/MinerControl/README.md

 - Forced restart of miner after maximum amount of time to avoid stuck miners.
 - Config parameter substitution for common values in miner configs.
 - View output from multiple mining computers on one system with 'remote console'.
+- Loads MinerControl2.conf if it's the 2nd MinerControl instance (if it exists at all), MinerControl3.conf for 3th instance, etc...

 Legal disclaimer: This program is not created, supported, or endorsed by any of the mining pools or miner software makers.
 It is my own creation and you use it at your own risk.